Histology independent therapies (HITs)

 • join support groups.

-You can share your experiences and talk to other people with cancer on Macmillan's Online Community.
-The Online Community is available 24 hours a day, 7 days a week.
+You can share your experiences and talk to other people with cancer on the Macmillan Cancer Support Online Community.

 Cancer Research UK also has an online forum called Cancer Chat.
-It is an online forum where you can talk to others affected by cancer, share experiences and get support.
+Here you can talk to others affected by cancer, share experiences and get support.

 About our information